InsaneDruid/CBM-D9096/README.md

 ## The Credits
 This work would not have been possible without the work of Nils Eilers and his wonderful PetSD+.
 In addition, Steve J. Gray had the idea of a similar cost- and feature-reduced version of the PetSD+ when he designed his cbmSD-mini, which uses board-edge connectors and is designed to connect directly to the PETs board and case.
 This work inspired the CBM D9096.

+Special thanks also go to Andy Grady for the customized firmware.